National Parks

 Kids earn a Junior Ranger patch or badge at San Juan National Historical Park in Washington when they complete a Junior Ranger booklet.
 Photo Credit: Catherine Parker

 After completing the required activities, the kids turn in their booklets to the Park Ranger on duty at the Visitor Center.
-Then Park Rangers will go over each booklet and discuss important biological or geological features or discuss the history of the park.
+Then, Park Rangers will go over each booklet and discuss important biological or geological features or the history of the park.

-Finally kids raise their hands to recite the Junior Ranger Oath promising to explore, learn and protect the National Parks.
-Then kids are encouraged to tell their friends at home about their experience.
+Finally, kids raise their hands to recite the Junior Ranger Oath, promising to explore, learn, and protect the National Parks.
+Kids are encouraged to tell their friends at home about their experiences.
 As a memento of their visit, each kid receives a free collectible badge or patch, depending on the park.

 Guide to Junior Ranger Badges